idlist/rewl-tasks/README.md

 - [Anillc](https://github.com/Anillc) anticipated in the discussion and help give typings to this module.
 - [undefined](https://github.com/undefined-moe) gave the code with spread syntax (which is also what I used in my code before).
 - [YiJie](https://github.com/NWYLZW) gave the code using `concat`.
-- [Shigma](https://github.com/shigma) provided brilliant TypeScript typings to this module.
+- [Shigma](https://github.com/shigma) provided brilliant TypeScript typings to this module (which itself is quite tricky as we spent nearly a whole night to find out how to give it types before he showed us the answer with ease).

 ## License